GraphRCG: Self-Conditioned Graph Generation: Introduction

+The task of generating graphs that align with a specific distribution plays a crucial role in various fields such as drug discovery~\cite{shi2019graphaf}, public health~\cite{guo2021generating}, and traffic modeling~\cite{yu2019real}.
+In recent times, deep generative models have been prevalently studied to address the problem of graph generation.
+Unlike conventional methods that rely on random graph models, recent methods generally learn graph distributions through advanced deep generative models, e.g., variational autoencoders (VAEs)~\cite{guo2020property,wang2022deep}, generative adversarial networks (GANs)~\cite{gamage2020multi, de2018molgan}, normalizing flows~\cite{zang2020moflow, luo2021graphdf}, and diffusion models~\cite{lee2023exploring, niu2020permutation, vignac2022digress}.
+These models excel at capturing complex structural patterns in graphs, enabling the creation of new graphs with desirable characteristics.
 Despite these advances, the precise modeling and utilization of graph distributions, although crucial for high-fidelity generation, remains underexplored.
 In fact, it is essential to accurately capture and utilize important patterns in the training data for generation~\cite{kong2023autoregressive, karami2023higen}, particularly in complex scenarios like molecular graph generation~\cite{du2022chemspace}.
 For example, precise modeling of molecular properties is key to optimizing molecular structures while maintaining similarity to known molecules.
 However, the prevalent strategy is to use reconstruction loss to implicitly embed graph distribution within the generator, which may compromise effectiveness.
 Moreover, the utilization of the captured graph distributions is also less investigated.
 Ideally, generators should be designed to explicitly guide the generative process, ensuring that the output graphs closely follow the defined graph distributions.
 Nonetheless, existing research tends to rely on simple features to control generation, such as molecular characteristics~\cite{vignac2022digress} or degree information~\cite{chen2023efficient}.
 Such a strategy requires domain knowledge to design the specific features, while also lacking more comprehensive modeling of the entire distribution.
 Therefore, the study of graph generation is confronted with two crucial research questions (\textit{RQ}s): (\textbf{RQ1}) \textbf{Capturing Distributions.} How to precisely capture the graph distribution with rich information helpful for the generation process? (\textbf{RQ2}) \textbf{Utilizing Distributions.} How to adeptly harness these distributions as direct guidance for the generation of graphs?
 Addressing these challenges is essential for high-fidelity graph generation.